 Steve’s specialist areas of knowledge include: health economics; digital health; health services research methodologies; cost-effectiveness; decision making; decision support; high value and low value healthcare; patient-reported outcomes; staff capacity building in health services; digital disruption in healthcare; fall prevention and patient safety; frailty; health-related behaviour change interventions; trauma care among vulnerable people; multidisciplinary models of care and the impact of chronic disease and multimorbidity.

-Steve has received more than $20 million in research funding in the past 10 years, primarily from international and national competitive schemes.
+Steven McPhail has been awarded more than $100 million in research funding in the past 10 years, primarily from international and national competitive schemes.
 He has been fortunate to receive consecutive fellowship support from the National Health & Medical Research Council and Medical Research Futures Fund for the duration of his research career to date, for which he is very grateful.
-He has made research contributions of international significance, with 200+ publications in high-quality peer reviewed journals including the Lancet, JAMA Internal Medicine, Pain, Medical Care, Spinal Cord, Burns, The Gerontologist; PLOS Medicine, J Clinical Epidemiology, among others.
-His work has been cited in policy-related documents from the World Bank and World Health Organisation.
-Interventions, patient assessment procedures and clinical care models he has developed or evaluated have led to documented changes in more than 100 health services on 6 continents.
+He has made research contributions of international significance, with 200+ publications in high-quality peer reviewed journals including in Lancet, JAMA, BMJ, and Nature journal suites, among others.